aprilissy/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 1. In your own words, define closure (1-2 sentences).

-Closure allows nested functions to have access to the parent function, even if the parent function has closed (return).
+Closure allows nested functions to have access to the higher order function, even if the parent function has closed (return).

 2. Study the following code, then answer the questions below.